henry7720/PHP-Login-AND-Register/README.md

 ## Download

-You can download the latest version or checkout all the releases [here](https://github.com/henry7720/PHP-Login-AND-Register/releases).
+You can download the latest version or view all of the releases [here](https://github.com/henry7720/PHP-Login-AND-Register/releases).

 ## Requirements